Survey Reveals 42% Of Americans Admitted To Crying Over Money – Specifically These Groups Of People

 • About twice as many women (55%) admitted to crying about money during the pandemic than did men (29%).
 Parents of children under 18 (60%) and millennials (59%) were also more likely to report shedding tears over money during the pandemic.

-• Job or income loss (42%) was the No. 1 cause for crying during the pandemic.
-Other top reasons were centered around the affordability of needs and wants (33%) and facing debt (31%).
+• Job or income loss (42%) was the No. 1 cause of crying during the pandemic.
+Other top reasons were the affordability of needs and wants (33%) and facing debt (31%).

 • Some consumers have had a “happy cry” during the pandemic, thanks to stimulus checks (26%) or paused student loan payments (9%), among other reasons.